 In recent years, we have seen a number of departments making chair appointments that are for a term shorter than three years.
 While understanding the many reasons this can happen (e.g., leave schedules and other professional commitments, family emergencies), we strongly discourage a term of fewer than three years for a program director or department chair.
 Shorter terms disrupt long term planning, inhibit the building of stable relationships among departments and programs, and complicate mentorship and support of junior faculty.
-Whenever possible, a department should look for a candidate who is able to commit to working in the important role of chair/director for a full three-year term, even if that means delaying a leave to complete his or her service.
-While legislation specifies that the chair/director normally should be a full professor (an ideal that provides associate professors the maximum opportunity to prepare for promotion to full), associate professors in many departments have served ably and effectively as chairs, and it may be preferable to elect a capable associate ready and interested in a three-year term than a reluctant full professor.
-With full consultation with the Provost's Office. a department/program should select as chair/director the individual best suited for and most committed to the work.
+Whenever possible, a department should look for a candidate who is able to commit to working in the important role of chair for a full three-year term, even if that means delaying a leave to complete his or her service.
+While legislation specifies that the chair normally should be a full professor (an ideal that provides associate professors the maximum opportunity to prepare for promotion to full), associate professors in many departments have served ably and effectively as chairs, and it may be preferable to elect a capable associate ready and interested in a three-year term than a reluctant full professor.
+With full consultation with the Provost's Office, a department/program should select as chair/director the individual best suited for and most committed to the work.

 II.
-Broad Resources for the Dept. Chair/Program Director

-A. There is an orientation for chairs shortly before the start of classes in the fall, and three monthly meetings for chairs/program directors are held in each semester.
-For the current schedule of meetings, see this link to the Dean of the College calendar.
-Chairs are encouraged to bring agenda items and questions of all kinds to the Provost's Office for discussion at these meetings.
+Broad Resources for the Department.
+Chair/Program Director are encouraged to bring agenda items and questions of all kinds to the Provost's Office for discussion at these meetings.
 Any chair needing special training in specific tasks should feel free to be in touch with his or her department dean.
-Desktop training in the College's various technologies is available from LTS, members of the HR staff will be happy to walk new chairs through online hiring protocols, and staff in the Provost's Office who deal with budget issues (Beccah Sparkes resparkes@wellesley.edu and Jessica Gaudreau jeaudrea@wellesley.edu) are available to provide information and instruction to you or your academic administrators about how to submit budgets and requests for payment.
-In general, the College's administrative staff would prefer to bring a chair or academic administrator up to speed ahead of a deadline than be put in the position of needing to solve the problems that come up later when work has not been completed in compliance with College procedures.
+Desktop training in the College's various technologies is available to you and your academic administrators from LTS, members of the HR staff who will be happy to walk new chairs through online hiring protocols, and staff in the Provost's Office who deal with budget issues.
+Email about financial or budgetary questions should be addressed to provostfinance@wellesley.edu.